Next COVID-19 relief bill: Bipartisan support for 2nd stimulus check, but disagreements on unemployment aid, school funding, more

 "Regretfully, this is not over," McConnell said during a visit to a hospital in Kentucky.

-Here are some highlights from what's expected in McConnell's proposal, though Republicans are divided, and the White House is already suggesting changes:
+Here are some highlights from what's expected in McConnell's proposal, though Republicans are divided.
+As dissenting Sen. Rand Paul of Kentucky put it: Supporters of the package "should be ashamed of themselves."

-Second stimulus checkMcConnell's plan would likely give another round of $1,200 direct payments to Americans.
+Second stimulus checkMcConnell's plan would include new round of stimulus checks earners below a certain income level, similar to the $1,200 direct payments sent in the spring.
+It also will likely have some version of Trump's demand for payroll tax holiday for workers, which many Republicans oppose.

-Unemployment benefitsRepublicans want to reduce the $600 weekly unemployment boost that expires at the end of the month to a few hundred dollars a month.
+Unemployment benefitsRepublicans want to reduce the $600 weekly unemployment boost that expires at the end Friday to a few hundred dollars a month.
 Additionally, they are eyeing a return-to-work stipend for workers to get back on the job.

 Liability shieldIt's a five-year shield for employers that negligently expose customers and workers to the coronavirus, limiting their legal exposure, according to the draft of the plan obtained by The Associated Press.
 This would protect "schools, colleges, charities, and businesses that follow public-health guidelines, and for frontline medical workers."
 Supporters say the proposal protects businesses and other employers who adhere to public-health guidelines in good faith.
 Opponents say it will permit wrongdoing to go unpunished.